 16. Women are another group that is often discriminated against in the governance of land tenure, and thus requires specific attention.
 In many countries, women and girls are among those who are disproportionately affected by the adverse impact of violations and abuses of Covenant obligations relating to land and they are vulnerable to intersectional discrimination.
 In its concluding observations on a number of States parties, the Committee has drawn special attention to discrimination against women, with regard to security of land tenure; access to, use of and control over land; marital property; inheritance; and exclusion from decision-making processes, including in the context of communal forms of land tenure.
 The Committee, in its general comment No. 16 (2005), noted that women have a right to own, use or otherwise control housing, land and property on an equal basis with men, and to access necessary resources to do so (para.
 28).
 In its general comment No. 12 (1999), it recognized the importance of full and equal access to economic resources, particularly for women, including the right to inheritance and the ownership of land (para.
 26).
 The Committee on the Elimination of Discrimination against Women, in its general recommendation No. 21 (1994), stipulated that in countries that are undergoing a programme of agrarian reform or redistribution of land among groups of different ethnic origins, the right of women, regardless of marital status, to share such redistributed land on equal terms with men should be carefully observed (para.
 27).
 States should also monitor and regulate customary law, which in many countries represents an important factor governing land, to protect widows and girl rights affected by traditional inheritance rules of male primogeniture.

 17. For women, land is a pivotal resource for meeting subsistence needs and for accessing other goods and services, such as credit.
 Land is also important to enhance women’s engagement in household decision-making and for their participation in rural institutions that could strengthen their decision-making power and leverage over collective rights and resources.
 In addition, women’s property ownership improves children’s welfare and increases access to family planning services and prenatal care.
 It also reduces women’s exposure to violence, in part because women who have security in access to tenure can flee domestic violence more easily by seeking access to protection, but also by making women’s households more secure, by enhancing women’s self-confidence and self-esteem and their role in decision-making, and by allowing them to garner more social, familial and community support.
 However, laws and social customs, such as those providing that upon the death of the husband the land belongs to the sons and not to the widows or daughters, remain in place, in flagrant violation of women’s rights.
-Consequently, women may still represent a significant minority in the total number of holders of titles.
+Consequently, women may still represent a significant minority in the total number of holders of titles and other forms of land rights.
 Therefore, while it is important to recognize customary land tenure arrangements, tackling discrimination in land rights requires the blending of tradition and modernity in land rights regimes by removing traditional structures that discriminate against women, while building on and enhancing indigenous tenure arrangements, including the documentation and codification of informal land rights regimes, where appropriate.

 B. Participation, consultation and transparency